nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/panoptic/README.md

 ### Multi-Object Panoptic Tracking
 #### Panoptic Tracking Quality (PTQ)
-We use PTQ [Juana et al.](https://arxiv.org/pdf/2004.08189.pdf) that extends PQ with the IoU of matched segments with track ID discrepancy, penalizing the incorrect track predictions.
+We use PTQ [Hurtado et al.](https://arxiv.org/pdf/2004.08189.pdf) that extends PQ with the IoU of matched segments with track ID discrepancy, penalizing the incorrect track predictions.
 PTQ is defined as (∑{**1**(p,g) IoU(p,g)} - |IDS|) / (|TP|+ 0.5|FP|+ 0.5|FN|), where IDS stands for ID switches, and it is computed as the number of true positives (TP) that differ between tracking prediction and ground truth.